dtrajko/MoravaEngine/README.md

 # MoravaEngine

 ## About
-2D/3D graphics engine based on C++ and OpenGL ES 2.0.
+2D/3D graphics engine written in C++ language.

+It currently supports the following graphics APIs:

+- OpenGL ES 2.0.
+- Vulkan 1.2
+- DirectX 11

 Its current purpose is to experiment with various CG concepts and techniques:

 * Phong lighting model